ryu-man/ryu-man/README.md

  My name is Abdelhalim Riache,

- am a passionate Front-End developer, eager to learn and apply JavaScript to create impressive UIs, frameworks, and libraries.
-My experience spans working with React, Svelte, and SvelteKit, with a particular interest in crafting data visualization charts using d3.js.
+I am a dedicated Front-End developer, driven by the desire to learn and utilize JavaScript in crafting remarkable user interfaces, frameworks, and libraries.
+My expertise encompasses working with React, Svelte, and SvelteKit, while my particular passion lies in creating visually captivating data visualization charts with d3.js.

-Additionally, I possess some knowledge in backend development, specializing in Node.js, Express.js, MongoDB, Firebase, Mongoose ORM, and Sequelize ORM.
-REST API implementation is something I am well-versed in.
+Furthermore, I have expertise in backend development encompassing technologies like Node.js, Express.js, MongoDB, Firebase, Supabase, as well as Mongoose and Sequelize ORMs.
+Implementing REST APIs is an area where I thrive and excel.

 ### 🛠 &nbsp;Tech Stack